hannep/paine-mactane/_posts/2018-05-03-avasaralas-ideal-gin-tonic.markdown

 We made our version with Jack Rudy's classic tonic syrup, but there are other good ones on the market.

-"Mao’s private-label gin was excellent, even without the lime twist." *Caliban's War* mentions that there were no limes on the Guanshiyin, leading us to believe Avasarala normally takes them with a twist.
+"Mao’s private-label gin was excellent, even without the lime twist." *Caliban's War* mentions that there were no limes on the *Guanshiyin*, leading us to believe Avasarala normally takes them with a twist.

 {% include ingredients.html %}